PaulMatencio/Neighbourhood-map-5.1-Project/README.md

   There are 3  buttons  on the right of  the Filter bar/search box

-  -LOCATIONS LIST: The first button ( Plus Sign ⊕) is to display the list of Locations, and to select, deselect or remove a Location.
+  * LOCATIONS LIST: The first button ( Plus Sign ⊕) is to display the list of Locations, and to select, deselect or remove a Location.
 Adding a location is done with the Search-Box.
 The updated list of locations is saved on Local storage when a location is removed.
 Select or deselect operations are not saved to local storage for the moment.
 When the ko.toJS() issues is solved, it will be implemented

-  -CATEGORIES LIST: The second button ( 3 bares  ☰) can be used to select/deselect multiple categories ( place types).
+  * CATEGORIES LIST: The second button ( 3 bares  ☰) can be used to select/deselect multiple categories ( place types).
 Every time, place types are updated (select or inselect), a new nearby search is performed for every selected location.

-  -REFRESH BUTTON: The third button can be used to reset the category options and fire nearbysearch.
+  * REFRESH BUTTON: The third button can be used to reset the category options and fire nearbysearch.
 It is the same button on top of the ToolBox

 * LOCATIONS LIST to select and navigate between locations on the map